Game 398 | January 22 | Jerry Seeman

 Already a success in two different careers, the 60-year-old Mechem was a surprising choice as commissioner of the Ladies Professional Golf Association in 1990.
 Mechem was in town to promote the Northgate Computer Classic at Edinburgh USA Golf Club in Brooklyn Park.
 Glenwood, Minnesota, native Cindy Rarick won the event.

 The two former Yankee stars teamed as Yankee broadcasters in 1983-1984 and again from 1991-1996.
 Rizzuto spent 40 years as part of the Yankee broadcast team.
-The Hall of Famner died in 2007 at age 89.
-Mercer, once unfairly hailed as the next Mickey Mantle, died in 2008 at age 62.
+The Hall of Famer died in 2007 at age 89.
+Murcer, once unfairly hailed as the next Mickey Mantle, died in 2008 at age 62.

 Game 406 | June 28 | John Rooney, Jimmy Rodgers